jchatel/quickmail-next-docs/linkedin/adding-linkedin-accounts.md

 If you are logged in with a different email address, the private LinkedIn account will not appear and its settings will not be editable.

 Try logging in with the email address that was used to add the account.
-If you still cannot find it, contact support at support@quickmail.io.
+If you still cannot find it, click on the AI chatbot located in the lower-right corner of your QuickMail account, then click **"Escalate to Human."**

 ### My LinkedIn Lost Permission.
 How Do I Reconnect?